 The Arts Council opening hours are: 9.15 am-5.30pm, Monday-Friday.
 We are closed on weekends and public holidays.

-There are strict guidelines for use of the Arts Council financial support logo.
+If you are in receipt of an Arts Council award, you must acknowledge this support accordingly.
 You can find these guidelines in the Logo Guide section of the Arts Council website.
-Please contact Joe Stuart, Press and Communications Officer, for further information on the logo and its use.
+Please contact email@example.com for further information on the logo and its use.

 If you have a complaint or are unhappy about any aspect of the Arts Councils service, you can contact the Arts Council or the manager of the service you have been dealing with to let them know your concerns.
 Full details of the Arts Council's complaint procedure can be found here.